BabylonJS/OldDocumentationSite/content/How_To/mesh/How_to_dynamically_morph_a_mesh.md

 ---
 ID_PAGE: 25096
 PG_TITLE: How to dynamically morph a mesh
+title: Dynamically morph a mesh
+abstract: ''
+slug: how-to-dynamically-morph-a-mesh
+redirects:
+  - /tutorials/how_to_dynamically_morph_a_mesh
 ---

 # What is morphing ?